-The approach taken by the US EPA was used in developing the advisory reporting standards for $PM{2.5}$ in the AAQ NEPM.
-The approach is consistent with the steps outlined in Section 5.1.
+5 The approach taken by the US EPA was used in developing these standards, which is consistent with the steps outlined in Section 5.
 Air quality data from Brisbane, Melbourne, Perth and Sydney used as the basis of the exposure assessment.
 A set of potential standards, daily and annual, was identified, and the distribution of air pollution in each city was adjusted to simulate the distribution if pollution levels did not exceed these standards.
 The risk was characterised for each city individually, and the results were also combined to give an overall risk estimate for the Australian population represented by these cities.